DrYenyen/PS4-Firware-Update-Guide/README.md

 # Downloading firmware and Reinstalling
 1. Go to [Darthsternie](https://darthsternie.net/ps4-firmwares)
-2. Download the firmware recoery version for your PS4
+2. Download the firmware recovery version for your PS4
 3. Grab a USB flash drive and format it to EXFAT
 4. Create the following folder path on the USB PS4/UPDATE
 ![-](imgs/update.JPG)